 When someone decides to enter opioid addiction treatment, they often cannot quit without experiencing painful withdrawal symptoms.
 Suboxone is a popular opioid that supports people working to achieve sobriety.
-While it does not cure addiction, an appropriate dose of Suboxone will allow a person to function without the cognitive impairments often associated with methadone use.
+While it does not cure addiction, an appropriate dose of Suboxone will allow a person to function without cognitive impairments.
 Like any opioid, Suboxone is habit-forming.
 It should only be used to help people with treatment-resistant substance use disorders when every other treatment approach has fallen short.
 Suboxone plays a significant role in medication-assisted treatment.
 Looking for “substance abuse treatment near me?”
 Contact Rise Above Treatment today at (877) 641-0717 to learn more about the side effects of suboxone.

 Why Is Suboxone So Popular?

 People looking for a chemical cure for addiction will be disappointed with any drug.
 However, Suboxone can help people manage withdrawal cravings enough to get through the workday.
 Group and individual therapeutic interventions are essential for people using Suboxone; failing to address and heal from the concerns that caused them to become lost in drug use in the first place will result in relapse—used in conjunction with other treatment programs, such as regular group and individual therapy.
 Suboxone performance depends greatly on how long someone remains in treatment.